 Sotheby’s sales include European and American gold boxes and objects of vertu ranging from the late 17th century to modern times.

-Regular sales take place twice yearly in Paris and New York, with exceptional items from private collections offered in London together with sales of furniture and other decorative arts.
+Regular sales take place twice yearly in London, Paris and New York, with exceptional objects of Vertu offered in the prestigious Treasures sale in London.